On the Bike Spreading Problem: Theoretical analysis

-Then, from \thmref{approx} and the above lemmas, we get the following result. \begin{corollary}\corlab{approxgreedy} There exists a $(1-1/e)$-approximation algorithm for the \tbs and \sbs problems requiring $\BO{n^3(\log \tau + k)}$ time. \end{corollary} \begin{proof} The result automatically follows from \thmref{approx} by the monotonicity and submodularity properties of the spread functions of \tbs and \sbs.
+Then, from \thmref{approx} and the above lemma, we get the following result. \begin{corollary}\corlab{approxgreedy} There exists a $(1-1/e)$-approximation algorithm for the \sbs problem requiring $\BO{n^3(\log \tau + k)}$ time. \end{corollary} \begin{proof} The result automatically follows from \thmref{approx} by the monotonicity and submodularity properties of the spread function of \sbs.
 The greedy algorithm in \secref{submodular} gives the $(1-1/e)$-approximation.
-Computing the spread for a given seed set $\S$ requires $\BO{n^2}$ time: loads can indeed be computed by the multiplication $A^\tau v_{\S}$, where $A$ is the adjacency matrix of graph $G$ and $v_{\S}$ is a $n$-dimensional boolean vector encoding nodes in $\S$.
-Matrix $A^\tau$ is computed in $\BO{n^3\log \tau}$ with the doubling trick.
+Computing the spread for a given seed set $\S$ requires $\BO{n^2}$ time: loads can indeed be computed by the multiplication $A^\tau \cdot \ell_{\S}$, where $A$ is the adjacency matrix of graph $G$ and $\ell_{\S}$ is an $n$-dimensional vector encoding nodes in $\S$.
+Matrix $A^\tau$ is computed in $\BO{n^3\log \tau}$ time with the doubling trick.
 Since the greedy algorithm has $k$ iterations, and each iteration checks $\BO{n}$ seeds, the claim follows. \end{proof}